NGCP/GCS/docs/communications/introduction.rst

   This is predefined for every message that is defined in the JSON protocol.
 This field defines what kind of message is being sent or received.
 For example, a start message's ``type`` field would be "start".

-..
-TODO: Add link to acknowledging messages

-..
-TODO: Add link to page to implement id

 .. confval:: id

   :type: unsigned 32-bit integer